mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 there is `OPTIONS`.
 Each backend can accept a variety of options.
-`startproject` set a number of context processors.
+`startproject` sets a number of context processors.
 We'll come back to context processors later in this article.